michaelgheith/actopy/README.md

 and then make sure you have the following set:<br/>
 DiscoverableTimeout = 0

-## Other
+## Compatibility Mode
-In order for this to work on the Raspberry Pi, you need to do the following:<br/>
+In order for the pybluez library to work on the Raspberry Pi, you need to do the following:<br/>
 sudo vim /lib/systemd/system/bluetooth.service<br/>
 Now add --compat to the ExecStart line like the following:<br/>
 ExecStart=/usr/lib/bluetooth/bluetoothd --compat